inferno986return/IT-technician-book/bookplan.md

 A CompTIA/MCSA inspired book with plenty of information for getting your first job in IT.
 I recommend experimenting and have a practical chapter to familarise yourself with Windows Server.

+The goal is to create a book that makes entering the world of IT easier.
+It's a general guide based off my own real-world experience and is not tied down to a particular certification though I am combining information from the CompTIA trifecta (A+, Network+, Security+), as well as several Microsoft certifications.

 ## Preface

 ## Hardware chapter

 ### Monitor chapter

-Monitors - refresh rate, TN, IPS, LCD, OLED, LED, DisplayPort (daisy-chaining and one cable), HDMI (each version of the HDMI spec has its own cable), size in inches, multi-monitoring instructions, overscan, running without a monitor is headless
+Monitors - refresh rate, sizes, TN, IPS, LCD, OLED, LED, DisplayPort (daisy-chaining and one cable), HDMI (each version of the HDMI spec has its own cable), size in inches, multi-monitoring instructions, overscan, running without a monitor is headless

 ### Keyboard chapter